chrvtran/Snaqies/README.md

 4. Shake your phone or press the screen with three-fingers to bring up an additional overlay
 5. Press the keys `Ctrl + c` to stop the server

-## Notes: App vs Web
-- React Native app intentionally automatically resizes a sourced image if there is no style dimension provided, EXCEPT for browsers which resize to 0x0

 ## Bugs
 - WARN  Key "cancelled" in the image picker result is deprecated and will be removed in SDK 48, use "canceled" instead
     - We are not using "cancelled" in CameraOpen.js